koechandy/koechandy/README.md

 ## Biostatistics masters fellow at the University of Bremen.

-Interested in Bayesian statistics, Design and analysis of dose-response experiments, Pharmacokinetics/Pharmacodynamics analyses, Statistical methods for clinical trials.
+Interested in Statistical methods in the planning and evaluation of clinical studies, PK/PD analyses, Bayesian statistics, Design and analysis of dose-response experiments.